OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowMultiColumns.md

 ## Code

-This the code example of a `RowMultiColumns` module written  in a markdown file:
+This an [example](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) of a `RowMultiColumns` module written  in a markdown file:
 In this example, the table contains **12** columns allocated as follow:
 * the first column takes an space of **2** columns out of **12** possible columns and it contains the [`RowNewList`](/RowNewList.md) module
 * the second columns takes an space of **8** columns out of **12** possible columns and it contains the [`RowButtonGrid`](/RowButtonGrid.md) module, which is another table that contains **5** columns in the space allocated to the second column, with a width of **8** columns